Jaywantadh/DisktroByte/README.md

 ```
 http://localhost:8080
 ```
+*Note: If port 8080 is busy, the application will automatically use the next available port*

-### 3. Set Your Password
+### 3. Create Account & Login

-1. Enter your encryption password in the password field
-2. Click "Set Password"
-3. This password will be used for all file operations
+1. Click "Register" to create a new account
+2. Fill in username, password, and optional details
+3. Login with your credentials
+4. The system will create a secure session for your operations

 ### 4. Upload and Distribute Files

-1. Go to the "Chunk Files" tab
+1. Go to the "Send Files" tab
 2. Select a file to upload
-3. Click "Chunk File"
+3. Click "Send File"
 4. Watch as your file is automatically:
    - Chunked into smaller pieces
    - Compressed (if beneficial)
-   - Encrypted with your password
+   - Encrypted securely
    - Distributed across the network

+### 5. File Reassembly

+1. Go to the "File Reassembly" (🔧) tab
+2. Click "Refresh Available Files" to load files
+3. Browse available files with completion status
+4. Click "Reassemble" or "Prepare" for demo files
+5. Download completed files directly from the interface

-### 5. View Network Status
+### 6. View Network Status

 1. Go to the "Network" tab
 2. Click "Refresh Network"